DetachHead/sveltekit-issue/README.md

-🚀 repo for a sveltekit issue
+🚀 repro for a sveltekit issue